New York energy law: State senate

-The New York State Senate Energy and Telecommunications Committee is chaired by Kevin Parker, of Brooklyn, New York.
+The New York State Senate Energy and Telecommunications Committee is chaired by Kevin Parker, of Brooklyn.

 The energy and telecommunications committee was previously chaired by Senator Joseph Griffo, a Republican from Rome, in Oneida County; before that Republican Senator George D. Maziarz, of Newfane, in western Niagara County, was chair, and prior to Maziarz, Democratic Senator Darrel Aubertine, of upstate Cape Vincent, Jefferson County, was chair of the committee.

 This is Parker's second term as chair of the energy and telecommunications committee.
 Before 2009, it was a "backbench" committee; in 2008, the Senate referred six bills to the Assembly Energy committee, but none of them were passed.
 Senate Majority Leader Malcolm Smith replaced Senator Parker, then chair, with Aubertine on May 11, 2009, after Parker's arrest on harassment charges.
 Aubertine supported an extension to the "Power for Jobs" state program.
 In November 2010, Aubertine lost re-election, and the Republicans garnered a majority.
-In 2014, George Maziarz held a meeting with the Public Service Commission to discuss the PSC's extension of the 18-a surcharge (the temporary utility assessment) which he claimed overcharged ratepayers by $250 million and the state Senate Republicans were calling a new state tax.
+In 2014, Maziarz held a meeting with the Public Service Commission to discuss the PSC's extension of the 18-a surcharge (the temporary utility assessment) which he claimed overcharged ratepayers by $250 million and the state Senate Republicans were calling a new state tax.
 Maziarz chose not to run for re-election in 2014 after being charged by former state Attorney General Eric Schneiderman with election law violations.
 In 2018, the Democratic party regained the majority.

-The Senate Environmental Conservation, as standing committee, is chaired by Todd Kaminsky, of Long Island, New York.
+The Senate Environmental Conservation, as standing committee, was chaired by Todd Kaminsky, of Long Island.

 Assembly

-As of November 2018, Member of the Assembly Michael Cusick, a Democrat representing parts of Staten Island, is chairperson of the New York State Assembly Committee on Energy.
+As of July 2025, Didi Barrett, representing parts of Dutchess and Columbia Counties, is chairperson of the New York State Assembly Standing Committee on Energy.
+She is also a member of the Committee on Environmental Conservation.

+From 2018 until January 1, 2023, Member of the Assembly Michael Cusick, a Democrat representing parts of Staten Island, was chairperson.

 In 2014, Member of the Assembly Amy Paulin, representing parts of suburban Westchester County, was the chair.
 Congressman Paul Tonko, Assemblyman Kevin Cahill, representing Upstate Ulster and Dutchess counties, and Thomas O'Mara are all past chairs.
 Former comptroller Andrew Hevesi, was formerly a chair of the Assembly Renewable Energy subcommittee.

 In 2017, the Committee on Energy held hearings to discuss the pending shut down of Indian Point, Zero-Emissions Credits, and the Clean Energy Standard.
 Committee on Energy hearings in 2009 included hearings on the New York Independent System Operator's Electricity Commodity Pricing, the December Ice Storm power outages, and an annual report.

 The Assembly Energy committee "has jurisdiction over legislation related to energy availability and sources, policy and planning, conservation, and electric and gas rate-making in New York State".
 This includes any amendments to N.Y.
 Energy Law and Public Service Law.
 It has concurrent jurisdiction over the authorities and agencies dealing with energy, including NYSERDA, the Long Island Power Authority, Department of Environmental Conservation, and the Power Authority of the State of New York.